 MP for East Kilbride and Strathaven

 Joani Reid is an Independent MP for East Kilbride and Strathaven, elected on 4 July 2024.
-She currently serves on the Home Affairs Committee and has an additional committee role on the Absent Voting (Elections in Scotland and Wales) Bill since 2025.
-The available data does not include details of her career prior to becoming an MP.
+She serves on the Home Affairs Committee and has sat on the Absent Voting (Elections in Scotland and Wales) Bill committee since June 2025.
+The data provided does not include her career background prior to becoming an MP.

-The MP has seven declared financial interests, including shareholdings, miscellaneous entries, donations and other support for MP activities, a family member engaged in third-party lobbying, and land or property holdings.
+Declared financial interests include miscellaneous entries, shareholdings, donations and other support for MP activities, a family member engaged in third-party lobbying, and land and property holdings.

 Generated 21 February 2026